wyndhblb/fvec/README.md

 ### warning

-I do NOT recommend this style for really high velocity distinct time series (aka data that is coming in at less then 1 sec intervals, every second, all the time).
+I do NOT recommend this style for really high velocity distinct time series (aka data that is coming in at or less then 1 sec intervals, every second, all the time things like CPU(s) usage for a given machine).

 For such things I recommend cadent (https://github.com/wyndhblb/cadent).